HSP Screening Tool

 2. O (Overstimulation)

-- Sensitivity to external stimuli such as noise, crowds, or bright lights.
+- Sensitivity to external stimuli such as noise, crowds, and bright lights.

-- Prone to fatigue in busy or stressful environments.
+- Easily fatigued in busy or stressful environments.

 3. E (Emotional Reactivity and Empathy)